Last updated on November 27th, 2017

 8. Make A Dent Through Social Media:

 Social media has become one of the most prominent medium of marketing for a business.
 There are high chances that your potential customer may find you through social media and as such you need to maintain an active social media presence.
-Therefore it is very important that you choose social media channels wisely, have attractive social media cover photo and post engaging content regularly.
+Therefore it is very important that you choose social media channels wisely, have attractive social media cover photo for your fitness center and post engaging content regularly.

 9. Branded Merchandise: